sportsclimbs/sportclimbs-2/content/peak/matlock/the-blue-lagoon/_index.md

 ## Access

-Although used regularly by dog walkers, please remember that you are not supposed to be in the quarry.
-To ensure longevity of the climbing always keep a low profile.
+Access here is problematic and most of the routes on Generator Wall have had their bolts removed.
+Although used regularly by dog walkers, please remember that you are not supposed to be in the quarry so its best to always keep a low profile.